chenxiaolong/BCR/README.md

 When debug mode is enabled, BCR will write a log file to the output directory after a call recording completes.
 It is named the same way as the audio file.
 The log file contains the same messages as what `adb logcat` would show, except messages not relevant to BCR are filtered out (BCR does not have permission to access those messages anyway).

 Within the log file, BCR aims to never log any sensitive information.
 Information about the current call, like the phone number, are replaced with placeholders instead, like `<phone number>`.
 However, other information can't be easily redacted this way will be truncated instead.
-For example, when the file rentention feature cleans up old files, filenames, like `20230101_010203.456+0000_out_1234567890_John_Doe.oga`, are logged as `20<...>ga`.
+For example, when the file retention feature cleans up old files, filenames like `20230101_010203.456+0000_out_1234567890_John_Doe.oga` are logged as `20<...>ga`.

 When reporting bugs, please include the log file as it is extremely helpful for identifying what might be wrong.
 (But please double check the log file to ensure there's no sensitive information!)